technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

 addresses or when the remember MFA on trusted devices feature is turned on).

 1. Open the Edge browser and login to the Microsoft Entra admin center `https://entra.microsoft.com`.

-&nbsp;

 82. If prompted for credentials enter your **Office365 Tenant Credentials** provided on the **Home tab** of the lab Interface as